ComScore

 • Time Commitment: 10 minutes

-Impress your friends by telling them you made the Irish cream, then smile to yourself because you know it was as easy as combining seven common ingredients in a blender.
-Bottle it up for an even more impressive gift.
+Impress your friends by telling them you made the Irish cream yourself, then smile inside because you know it was as easy as combining seven common ingredients (like sweetened condensed milk and vanilla extract) in a blender.
+Bottle and wrap it for a top-shelf-worthy gift.

 15. Boozy Lucky Charms Cereal Milkshakes with Marshmallow Frosting